Professionals

 GP Out-of-Hours Protocol

 • If no bleeding occurs 6 hours after using misoprostol, the woman can insert four additional 200 microgram misoprostol tablets vaginally.
 We routinely prescribe a repeat prescription for misoprostol.
+Should the woman require additional misoprostol tablets, any GP may prescribe them.
+This falls under basic care.

 • Advise an NSAID as a first choice for pain relief, for example, ibuprofen up to a maximum of 2400 mg/day, supplemented with paracetamol at the maximum dosage.